 3.6.
 Conveyor dryers

-We’re almost finished!
+We’re almost finished with the T-shirt!
 The list of t-shirt making supplies is lengthy, but the end result is well worth it.
-Conveyor dryers are where everything comes together: they clean your screen while also strengthening the ink.
+Conveyor dryers are where everything comes together.
+They clean your screen while also strengthening the ink.
 This means your design will not rub off as easily and will withstand repeated wear and tear.

 4. How to print on different t-shirt materials